The Challenge: Finding Digital Gold in Cooking Content

 I quickly adapted our plans to work remotely with them through video conferencing and developed simple tech packages with two levels: mobile device plus laptop for basic setups, and cameras plus laptop for advanced users.

 COVID also created a huge opportunity for growth.
-People were stuck inside looking for unique experiences, which meant we had to scale much more quickly from 10 content creators to 50 within four weeks.
+People were stuck inside looking for unique experiences, which meant we had to scale much more quickly.
+We grew from 10 content creators to 50 within six weeks.
 Our growth leader shifted focus to just attracting content creators, while I focused on working directly with the creators to ensure they had the best experience possible.
 I sent basic equipment, tested with them, and moderated streams, spending many long nights making sure their sessions were successful.

 The timing was perfect—people stuck at home wanted unique experiences, and creators needed new revenue sources.
 During this period, I also opened up recordings for sale, which became hugely successful.
 This idea came from content creators’ comments on social media about wanting to revisit the sessions.
 Recordings became our unexpected revenue driver, generating 10 times more than live ticket sales.